- Critical interactions between neurons and glial cells in the developing nervous system

 We also have studied molecular mechanisms of axon guidance, as we seek to understand how olfactory receptor axons find their correct glomerular targets in the antennal lobe, to produce circuitry that can encode olfactory stimuli.
-In 1999, we discovered a glia-rich "sorting zone" for axons in the antennal nerve, and, using methods that deplete the developing system of glial cells, we found that those glial cells must be present for sensory axons to sort properly.
-We continue to use in vitro methods and live-cell video microscopy to explore in detail the interactions between the growth cones of olfactory receptor axons and glia from the sorting zone and from other parts of the olfactory pathway.
+In 1999, we discovered a glia-rich "sorting zone" for axons in the antennal nerve, and, using methods that deplete the developing system of glial cells, we found over subsequent years that those glial cells must be present for sensory axons to sort properly.

 Neuron-glia interactions that modulate neuronal function.
 In recent years, we have been using Drosophila melanogaster for molecular genetic investigations of neuron-glia interactions that go beyond the interactions we have explored in Manduca.
-Fundamentally, we are asking how glial cells in the ventral ganglia modulate activity in the neurons that control movement.
+Fundamentally, we are asking how glial cells in the ventral nerve cord modulate activity in particular neurons.

-In the long run, we will continue to enhance knowledge of the intercellular interactions between developing and mature neurons and glial cells at a structural, functional, and molecular level.
+In the long run, we will continue to enhance knowledge of the intercellular interactions between developing and mature neurons and glial cells at structural, functional, and molecular levels.
 We expect that the knowledge we gain will continue to offer insights into intercellular influences in less accessible mammalian systems.